HarelZadok/Runnit/README.md

 - Settings and preferences persist across sessions
 - Seamless experience that maintains continuity like a real operating system

+### 🪟 Enhanced Window Management

+- **Individual taskbar minimization** - Each window gets its own taskbar icon when minimized
+- **Keyboard shortcuts** - Use Ctrl+Tab to cycle through windows and Ctrl+W to close the focused window
+- **Smooth animations** - Windows fade in when opening and fade out when closing
+- **Smart taskbar interactions** - Click a focused window's taskbar icon to minimize and unfocus it

 ### ⚡ Technology Stack Upgrades

 - **Next.js 15.4.3** with Turbopack for ultra-fast development